rirwin314/puckmath/README.md

 # puckmath

-Puckmath is a toolset used to scrape NHL game reports and deposit the data in a PostgreSQL database using SQLAlchemy.
+`puckmath` is a toolset used to scrape NHL game reports and deposit the data in a PostgreSQL database using SQLAlchemy.
 This includes scraping NHL Play-by-Play reports from 2008, which gives analysts access to the most detailed, official NHL data available.

 The workhorses of this repo are found in the following directories:
 1. The ORM: [`puckmath/puckmath/core/schema/*.py`](https://github.com/rirwin314/puckmath/tree/master/puckmath/core/schema)